endoflife-date/endoflife.date/products/internetexplorer.md

 ---

 > [Internet Explorer](https://www.microsoft.com/download/internet-explorer.aspx), is a proprietary and no longer recommended web browser developed by Microsoft.
-Internet Explorer has been included with a variety of devices throughout its lifespan such as Windows, Windows Phone, Mac OS, Xbox 360, Xbox One and others.
+Internet Explorer has been included with a variety of devices throughout its lifespan such as Windows, Windows Phone, macOS, Xbox 360, Xbox One and others.

 Microsoft recommends users to transition to [Microsoft Edge](https://www.microsoft.com/edge), there is an [Internet Explorer mode](https://learn.microsoft.com/deployedge/edge-ie-mode) included and supported till 2029.

 ## Special notes

 - Internet Explorer is end of life on June 14, 2022 for Semi-Annual channel Windows installs (Home, Pro, Education, Enterprise, Workstations editions), regardless of their accompanying operating system's life cycle.
-- Internet Explorer 11 is supported on LTSB, LTSC and Server for their appropiate operating system's life cycle, including ESU.
+- Internet Explorer 11 is supported on LTSB, LTSC and Server for their appropriate operating system's life cycle, including ESU.
 For exceptions to this see [Microsoft's documentation.](https://learn.microsoft.com/lifecycle/faq/internet-explorer-microsoft-edge#what-is-the-lifecycle-policy-for-internet-explorer-)
 - End of life date for Internet Explorer 11 on non semi-annual channel Windows installs is based on the end of life date of [Windows Server 2022's extended end date](https://learn.microsoft.com/lifecycle/products/windows-server-2022).
 But if the operating system that Internet Explorer 11 is installed on loses support prior to this then your installation is unsupported.